top of page

 Credit Score

 Lenders use your credit score to assess your ability to repay a mortgage.
 A good credit score can help you secure a better interest rate.
-If your credit score needs work, take time to improve it before applying for a mortgage.

 2